hairyLemonLtd/laravel-cognito-auth/README.md

 Our package is providing you 5 traits you can just add to your Auth Controllers to get our package running.

-- BlackBits\LaravelCognitoAuth\Auth\AuthenticatesUsers
+- hairyLemonLtd\LaravelCognitoAuth\Auth\AuthenticatesUsers
-- BlackBits\LaravelCognitoAuth\Auth\RegistersUsers
+- hairyLemonLtd\LaravelCognitoAuth\Auth\RegistersUsers
-- BlackBits\LaravelCognitoAuth\Auth\ResetsPasswords
+- hairyLemonLtd\LaravelCognitoAuth\Auth\ResetsPasswords
-- BlackBits\LaravelCognitoAuth\Auth\SendsPasswordResetEmails
+- hairyLemonLtd\LaravelCognitoAuth\Auth\SendsPasswordResetEmails
-- BlackBits\LaravelCognitoAuth\Auth\VerifiesEmails
+- hairyLemonLtd\LaravelCognitoAuth\Auth\VerifiesEmails

 In the simplest way you just go through your Auth Controllers and change namespaces from the traits which are currently implemented from Laravel.